menglei2/menglei2.github.io/index.md

 ### [Project 3: Wine Review Analysis](https://github.com/menglei2/Wine_Review_Analysis)

-This project uses wine review dataset at Kaggle to predictthe points rated by WineEnthusiast on a scale of 1-100 based on several wine information, including wine review, country of the wine, variety and winery.
+This project uses wine review dataset at Kaggle to predict the points rated by WineEnthusiast on a scale of 1-100 based on several wine information, including wine review, country of the wine, variety and winery.
 Two models are used: linear regression and random forest regression.
 Exploratory data analysis is also included.